Warnings

 But in order to see that dualistic subjectivity, I first had to go unconscious; I first had to be captured by the luminosity time and again.
 A conflict of sorts ensued where I become caught, and gradually saw that it caught me.
 It was a game of convergence and divergence, a special dance where I was open to its allure, then a sudden divergence; a withdrawal from the luminosity as I looked for the centre and the bind between the two.

-I do remember at times thinking, ‘is this it; have I arrived’ – the luminosity was so bright, so enlightening, so pure, and so alluring.
-I sometimes thought I had made it – but this was just another trick.
+This luminosity was so captivating at times, I remember thinking, ‘is this it; have I arrived’ – the luminosity was so bright, so enlightening, so pure, and so alluring, fooling me time and again.